 In 2011 we entered into an agreement with Mitsui & Co., Ltd. to participate in a joint venture formed as a Dublin-based Irish limited company, WMES, for the purpose of acquiring and leasing jet engines.
 Each partner holds a 50% interest in the joint venture.
-WMES owns a lease portfolio, inclusive of a note receivable, of 36 engines and five aircraft with a net book value of \$289.2 million at December 31, 2020.
-Our investment in the joint venture was \$37.4 million as of December 31, 2020.
+WMES owns a lease portfolio of 35 engines and five aircraft with a net book value of \$255.5 million at December 31, 2022.
+Our investment in the joint venture was \$41.0 million as of December 31, 2022.

-In 2014 we entered into an agreement with CASC to participate in CASC Willis, a new joint venture based in Shanghai, China.
+In 2014 we entered into an agreement with CASC to participate in CASC Willis, a joint venture based in Shanghai, China.
 Each partner holds a 50% interest in the joint venture.
-The company acquires and leases jet engines to Chinese airlines and concentrates on meeting the fast-growing demand for leased commercial aircraft engines and aviation assets in the People's Republic of China.
-CASC Willis owned a lease portfolio of four engines with a net book value of \$50.1 million as of December 31, 2020.
-Our investment in the joint venture was \$15.9 million as of December 31, 2020.
+CASC Willis acquires and leases jet engines to Chinese airlines and concentrates on meeting the fast-growing demand for leased commercial aircraft engines and aviation assets in the People's Republic of China.
+CASC Willis owned a lease portfolio of four engines with a net book value of \$42.7 million as of December 31, 2022.
+Our investment in the joint venture was \$15.2 million as of December 31, 2022.